decis-bench/febench/README.md

 ## 🏆 Leaderboard

 This leaderboard showcases the performance of executing FEBench on various hardware configurations.
-Two performance metrics are adopted:
-- Latency: defined with the commonly used `top percentiles' in the industry.
-- Throughput: measured in QPS, i.e., the number of requests processed per second.
+Two performance metrics are adopted: *(i) Latency:* defined with the commonly used `top percentiles' in the industry; *(ii) Throughput:* measured in QPS, i.e., the number of requests processed per second.

 **Leaderboard - Latency (Q4)**
 | Hardware                         | Performance (tp50/tp90/tp99) | Submit Date |